ME244: Experimental methods in Microfluidics (Jan 2018) [Content Removed]

 Email: alokekumar AT iisc.ac.in

-Introduction to experimental methods used in microfluidic systems.
-Fundamentals of flows at the microscale; emphasis on visualization and quantification of fluid flow at the micron-scale.
+Introduction to experimental methods used in mechanics.
+Fundamentals of flow visualization and quantification, with emphasis on of fluid flow at the micron-scale.
 Brownian motion and its quantification.
 Particle image velocimetry (PIV), micro-particle image velocimetry (µ-PIV) and three-component flow measurement in three dimensions.
-Measuring displacement at the micron scale; digital image correlation (DIC).
+Optical measurement of strain; digital image correlation (DIC).
 Thermometry at the micron-scale; laser induced fluorescence (LIF).
 Applications to microfluidic, biomicrofluidic and biomechanics.

 Details of course topics:

 • Introduction: Introduction to statistical methods (e.g. correlations).
 General concepts of displacement quantification.

 • General concepts on flow visualization: Using dyes, and other visualization techniques to observe flows and flow structures.
 Introduction to the basics of different optical techniques, such as fluorescence imaging.